status-im/subspace-docs/getting-started.md

 ## Cleanup
-If Phoenix `eventSyncer` is not needed anymore, you need to invoke `clean()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Phoenix during its normal execution.
+If Phoenix is not needed anymore, you need can invoke `close()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Phoenix during its normal execution, thus avoiding any potential memory leak.

 ```
 eventSyncer.close();
 ```